 Attention Spans & Fast Solutions

-You’ve managed to get a customer clicking your ad on Google, Bing, or another advertising platform.
-Woo!
-So, now what?
+So, you’ve had a customer click on your ad on Google or another advertising platform.
+Awesome!
+Now what?
 Well, in the aforementioned 5 seconds of attention span, you need to make clear:

 - What your landing page is about